LinaKolevska/guilds_303121/README.md

 * A much smaller fraction of the remaining scholars, whom of which have not ascended into professional magic, have managed to get into the second-tier guild: the “Apprentice Guild”.
 Here, the scholars are in a preparatory phase to reach a Master Guild status.

-Considering these three membership situations: we determined that the task at hand requires a **multi-class classification approach.**
+Considering these three membership situations: we determined that the task at hand requires a:
+### **multi-class classification approach.**